Nak2/GUnitTest/README.md

 - `gunittest_enable [0 / 1]`: Enable or disable GUnitTest.
 Note that this setting is off by default on dedicated servers and requires a restart when changed.

 ## Usage

-To use GUnitTest, write your test cases using the provided `Should` function, which supports a chainable syntax for assertions.
-Any lua-errors will show up as "Error" instead of "Failed" for each test.

 GUnitTest test files should be structured appropriately and placed within your project's directory.
 The standard location for these test files is in the `<projectFolder>/lua/unittest/<projectName>/` directory.
 Replace `<projectName>` with the specific name of your project or the relevant subdirectory